zhen-cld/ThomasLite/docs/Templates.md

 #### Engine Styles

-Engine styles determine specific styles for a template, scope to slides with a matching class name.
+Engine styles determine specific styles for a template, scoped to slides with a matching class name.
 It's important to leave this scoping in place, otherwise styles may creep into other slides unintentionally.
-Thomas requires styles to be added as [SASS] files.
+Thomas requires styles to be added as [SASS], rather than `scss` files.
 It's syntax matches nicley with the other languages in play.

 [SASS]: http://sass-lang.com